aws-samples/aws-appsync-access-amazon-timestream-example/README.md

 --region $REGION
 `

-verify the cell number in the address.
-In this case, supply cell2 as parameter value For example:
+Verify the cell number in the Address.
+In the below example, note down cell2 as parameter value and supply in "Deploy the example section step 3".

+***For example:***

 query-cell2.timestream.us-east-1.amazonaws.com

 #### Deploy the example